 - Ancient Contest of the Old Testament

 - Anglican Communion Studies (beginning Winter 2013)

 - Children at Risk

 - Christian Ethics

+- Church in Contemporary Culture

 - De Pree Emphasis in Leadership

 - International Development and Urban Studies

 - Islamic Studies

-- · Leadership in Multicultural Latino Community
+- Leadership in Multicultural Latino Community

-- · Recovery Ministry
+- Recovery Ministry

 - Theology and the Arts

-- U.S. Military Chaplaincy (requires a total of 108 guarter units)
+- U.S. Military Chaplaincy (requires a total of 108 quarter units)

-- · Worship and Music Ministry
+- Worship and Music Ministry

 - Worship, Theology, and the Arts

 - Youth, Family, and Culture

-Further information on the curricular requiren ments for each emphasis m nay be found in the Area as of Emphasis (School of Theology) section.
+Further information on the curricular requirements for each emphasis may be found in the Areas of Emphasis (School of Theology) section.